Home sellers can get discouraged if they have their home on the market for a long time and have yet to get a single

 If you can afford to wait, selling in spring might bring an offer because spring months bring more buyers into the marketplace.
-But, if every other home is better than yours, waiting until spring will not help.
+However, if every other home is better than yours, waiting until spring will not help.

 Consider a New Mortgage

 Before you decide to borrow more money through a refinance of your existing loan or by taking out a second mortgage, first meet with a trusted advisor to discuss your financial situation.
 Don't talk with any real estate professional who has a vested interest in your affairs.
 Speak with a tax accountant or your real estate lawyer.

 Rent Your Home Instead

 Some home sellers have no choice.
 For a variety of reasons, from job promotions to family-related matters, a home seller might be forced to relocate to a new area and leave an existing home behind.

 Even if you can't receive enough rent to cover your mortgage payments, paying a small amount of negative cash flow every month might be easier on your wallet than forking over thousands of dollars for a vacant house.

 Here are a few tips about renting:

-Be aware that many homeowner insurance policies do not cover a vacant house for more than 30 days; however, you may want to talk with your insurance agent about changing the policy to insure only the structure without contents.
+Be aware that many homeowner insurance policies do not cover a vacant house for more than 30 days; however, you may want to talk with your insurance agent about changing the policy to insure only the structure without its contents.

 If you aren't restricted from renting your residence, it's a good idea to hire a reputable real estate management company that will screen tenants and hire tradespeople if repairs become necessary.
 After all, you don't want midnight calls from tenants if a toilet leaks.

 Consider a Short Sale